soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/security-dashboard.md

 > [!NOTE]
 > You must be an Office 365 global administrator, a security administrator, or a security reader to view the Security Dashboard.
 See [Permissions in the Office 365 Security &amp; Compliance Center](permissions-in-the-security-and-compliance-center.md).

+## Threat Management Summary

+The Threat Management Summary widget tells you at a glance how your organization was protected from threats over the past seven (7) days.

 ## Threat Protection Status

 In the upper left corner of the Security Dashboard is a Threat Protection Status widget that shows threat protection effectiveness.
 This widget tells you at a glance how many threats were blocked by [Office 365 Exchange Online Protection](anti-spam-protection.md) and [Office 365 Advanced Threat Protection](office-365-atp.md) (if configured) over the last seven days.
 This widget also shows the number of email messages detected as misclassified and reported by using the [Use the Report Message add-in](https://support.office.com/article/b5caa9f1-cdf3-4443-af8c-ff724ea719d2).
 Review your anti-spam, anti-malware, and anti-phishing policies to improve your configuration.